 Yet design skills alone, like that needed to produce a printed brochure, aren’t enough now.
 Unlike when the net started and one skilled designer with Photoshop and html software could do the lot, that isn’t the case in 2014.

 The graphic designer is now one person in most online projects.
 A coder, with a completely different skillset and qualifications is then needed to convert these design files into a database-driven website, meaning it can be self-managed.
 He also adds in key functionality, be it webforms, ecommerce, membership tools, surveys, private areas etc. Then there’s still other people with other skills needed to help get traffic to the new site.
+Yet after all the lavish design work, there’s seldom any budget left over for such things.

 If the initial visual design cost seems too high and/or taking too long, then checkout online services like Designcrowd, where you run graphic design as you would a contest, with people worldwide competing.
 If you’re a small business with a tight budget, it makes sense.
 It’s rare the design will exceed $2,000, including any logos.
 And best of all, you’re usually working with the designer themselves, cutting out the bigger agency middlemen and margins.
 A coder (like me) can then take these Adobe design files and build a functional, self-managed, high traffic website.